Oppose sugary drink tax

 There are better ways to help overweight citizens get healthier.
 They include education and incentives for making healthy changes to their lifestyles.
 Taxes, to be clear, are not incentives.

-We should not be agreeing to paying more taxes; we should be demanding fiscal responsibility in our local, state, and federal governments.
+We should not be agreeing to paying more taxes; we should be demanding fiscal responsibility within our local, state, and federal governments.